codymlewis/ids_presentation/README.md

 # The Step-by-Step Process of ML and FL

-A presentation I did on the step-by-step process for machine learning and federated learning
+A presentation I did on the step-by-step process for machine learning and federated learning of an Intrusion Detection System (IDS).

 ## Prerequisites